Hey there, time traveller!

 The skipperling is native to the grass prairies in southeastern Manitoba, as well as Iowa and Michigan, explained Cary Hamel, the conservation science manager with the Nature Conservancy of Canada.

 'It's really a canary in the coal mine.
-Because we see this species declining, it's kind of an indicator to us that the overall health of our native prairie area is declining'
+Because we see this species declining, it's kind of an indicator to us that the overall health of our native prairie area is declining'-- Cary Hamel, the conservation science manager with the Nature Conservancy of Canada

 The extinction of the butterfly could have far-reaching effects on the ecosystem, but Hamel said researchers are unsure of what exactly those effects are.
 What they do know is the butterfly is an important pollinator and an indicator of change in its environment.